The roads are jammed, the kids

 books and some games.
 Audio books are great

-because you can listen to them while you drive, but
+because you can listen to them while you drive,

-and most portable entertainment, but travel versions
+the easiest and most portable entertainment, but

 - Remember: Any road trip is a good